4564516/my_rag_project/artifacts/processed_docs/luccioni2024/luccioni2024/luccioni2024.md

 <span id="page-3-1"></span><sup>2</sup>We were obliged to discard some models, e.g. if they were trained on another language or if the specific task they were fine-tuned for was not compatible with any of the datasets selected.

 Multi-Purpose Models.
 In addition to the task-specific models listed above, we also selected 8 multi-purpose models to analyze on different tasks – models that were specifically trained to perform well in various different application settings.
-We chose 4 sequence-to-sequence models of different sizes from the Flan-T5 family [8] (base, large, xl and xxl) and 4 decoder-only models from the BLOOMz family [34]: BLOOMz–560M, BLOOMz–1B, BLOOMz–3B and BLOOMz–7B.
+We chose 4 sequence-to-sequence models of different sizes from the Flan-T5 family [8] (base, large, xl and xxl) and 4 decoder-only models from the BLOOMz family [34]: BLOOMz-560M, BLOOMz-1B, BLOOMz-3B and BLOOMz-7B.
 We tested these on a subset of the tasks to allow a comparison of multi-purpose generative models with individual task-specific systems in terms of their energy consumption and emissions: question answering, text classification and summarization.
 We selected these three tasks because we were able to find a set of models that were capable of carrying them out with a unified model architecture (which wasn't possible for all tasks, especially ones that involved multiple modalities.)
 We prompted these 8 models in a zero-shot setting that was constant across models, e.g. "Summarize the following text: [text].
 Summary:" on the same 1,000 samples as the fine-tuned models, also repeating each experiment ten times to measure the significance of results.

 We ran all of our experiments on a node of 8 NVIDIA A100-SXM4-80GB GPUs hosted on Amazon Web Services, and used the Code Carbon package [47] to measure both the energy consumed and the carbon emitted during inference  $^3$ .
 Given that all of our experiments were run in the same compute region (AWS's us-west-2), which is based in Oregon and has an average carbon intensity of 297.6 grams of  $CO_2eq$  per kWh<sup>4</sup>, this means that both the energy consumed during inference and the carbon emitted are correlated; we will therefore plot one or the other depending on which aspect of our results we are discussing.
 While the energy consumed during inference will remain similar for models deployed on A100 GPUs in other compute regions, the carbon emissions will vary depending on the source of energy used in the region – it is therefore helpful to report both energy and carbon separately to allow for meaningful comparisons across regions and hardware.
 We provide all the code used for our experiments in our GitHub repository, alongside the logs produced by Code Carbon, which not only provides the total energy consumed but also a more fine-grained breakdown by hardware component (GPU, CPU and RAM), which can be used to carry out further analyses.
 In total, for all of model experimentation and evaluation, we used a total of 754.66 kWh of energy and emitted 178.97 kg of  $CO_2eq$ .

-# <span id="page-4-0"></span>4 RESULTS
+#### <span id="page-4-0"></span>4 RESULTS

 We present our results in the subsections below: in Section 4.1, we analyze the range of energy used and carbon emitted for each task for task-specific models.
 In Section 4.2, we shift our focus to multi-purpose (i.e. 'zero-shot' models), looking at the variation between different sizes and architectures of multi-purpose models and the difference in the energy consumption and emissions between task-specific and multi-purpose models.
 In Section 4.3, we carry out a comparison between model training and inference costs for models of different sizes, calculating when parity is reached.

-#### <span id="page-4-3"></span>4.1 Task-specific model analysis
+# <span id="page-4-3"></span>4.1 Task-specific model analysis

 We start by analyzing the degree of variability in terms of the energy cost of ML models specifically trained for a variety of tasks.
 Table 2 shows each of the ten tasks that we analyzed as well as the mean energy used across all models for 1,000 inferences and its standard deviation.
 We can see that classification tasks for both images and text are on the lower end of the spectrum in terms of emissions (ranging between 0.002 and 0.007 kWh for 1,000 inferences), whereas

 <span id="page-4-1"></span> $<sup>^{3}</sup>$ While all of our experiments were run on a single GPU, the idle power usage of the other GPUs is also reflected in the numbers that we report in our results.

-<span id="page-4-2"></span> $<sup>^4</sup>$ The carbon intensity of an energy grid is measured in  $CO_2eq$ , and not in  $CO_2$  specifically, because the different greenhouse gases that are generated during electricity generation are reduced to a common denominator, that of carbon dioxide, or  $CO_2$ .
+<span id="page-4-2"></span><sup>&</sup>lt;sup>4</sup>The carbon intensity of an energy grid is measured in  $CO_2eq$ , and not in  $CO_2$  specifically, because the different greenhouse gases that are generated during electricity generation are reduced to a common denominator, that of carbon dioxide, or  $CO_2$ .
 For a more in-depth discussion of how this is done, see Luccioni and Hernandez-Garcia [2023].

 generative tasks such as text generation and summarization use, on average, over 10 times more energy for the same number of inferences (around 0.05 kWh for 1,000 inferences), and multimodal tasks such as image captioning and image generation are on the highest end of the spectrum (0.06-2.9 kWh for 1,000 inferences).
 Text-based tasks are, all things considered, more energy-efficient than image-based tasks, with image classification requiring less energy (median of 0.0068 kWh for 1,000 inferences) than image generation (1.35 kWh) and, conversely, text generation (0.042 KwH) requiring more than text classification (0.0023 kWh).
 For comparison, charging the average smartphone requires 0.022 kWh of energy [\[51\]](#page-16-23), which means that the most efficient text generation model uses as much energy as 9% of a full smartphone charge for 1,000 inferences, whereas the least efficient image generation model uses as much energy as 522 smartphone charges (11.49 kWh), or around half a charge per image generation [5](#page-5-1) , although there is also a large variation between image generation models, depending on the size of image that they generate.